Victorian literature

-Victorian literature refers to English literature during the reign of Queen Victoria (1837–1901).
-The 19th century is considered by some to be the Golden Age of English Literature, especially for British novels.
-It was in the Victorian era that the novel became the leading literary genre in English.
+Victorian literature is English literature during the reign of Queen Victoria (1837–1901).
+In the Victorian era, the novel became the leading literary genre in English.
 English writing from this era reflects the major transformations in most aspects of English life, from scientific, economic, and technological advances to changes in class structures and the role of religion in society.
-Famous novelists from this period include Charles Dickens, William Makepeace Thackeray, the three Brontë sisters, George Eliot, Thomas Hardy and Rudyard Kipling.
+The number of new novels published each year increased from 100 at the start of the period to 1000 by the end of it.
+Famous novelists from this period include Charles Dickens, William Makepeace Thackeray, the three Brontë sisters (Charlotte, Emily, and Anne Brontë), Elizabeth Gaskell, George Eliot (Mary Ann Evans), Thomas Hardy, and Rudyard Kipling.

-While the Romantic period was a time of abstract expression and inward focus, essayists, poets, and novelists during the Victorian era began to direct their attention toward social issues.
+The Romantic period was a time of abstract expression and inward focus; during the Victorian era, writers focused on social issues.
 Writers such as Thomas Carlyle called attention to the dehumanizing effects of the Industrial Revolution and what Carlyle called the "Mechanical Age".
 This awareness inspired the subject matter of other authors, like poet Elizabeth Barrett Browning and novelists Charles Dickens and Thomas Hardy.
 Barrett's works on child labor cemented her success in a male-dominated world where women writers often had to use masculine pseudonyms.
 Dickens employed humor and an approachable tone while addressing social problems such as wealth disparity.
 Hardy used his novels to question religion and social structures.

 Poetry and theatre were also present during the Victorian era.
 Robert Browning and Alfred Tennyson were Victorian England's most famous poets.
 With regard to the theatre it was not until the last decades of the 19th century that any significant works were produced.
 Notable playwrights of the time include Gilbert and Sullivan, George Bernard Shaw, and Oscar Wilde.